Dentigerous cyst

-Dentigerous cyst, also known as follicular cyst is an epithelial-lined developmental cyst formed by accumulation of fluid between the reduced enamel epithelium and crown of an unerupted tooth.
+A dentigerous cyst, also known as a follicular cyst, is an epithelial-lined developmental cyst formed by accumulation of fluid between the reduced enamel epithelium and the crown of an unerupted tooth.
 It is formed when there is an alteration in the reduced enamel epithelium and encloses the crown of an unerupted tooth at the cemento-enamel junction.
 Fluid is accumulated between reduced enamel epithelium and the crown of an unerupted tooth.
-Dentigerous cyst is the second most common form of benign developmental odontogenic cysts.

-Dentigerous cyst is the second most prevalent type of odontogenic cysts after radicular cyst.
-70 percent of the cases occurs in the mandible.
-Dentigerous cyst is usually painless.
-Patient usually comes with a concern of delayed tooth eruption or facial swelling.
-Dentigerous cyst can go unnoticed and may be discovered coincidentally on a regular radiographic examination.
+Dentigerous cysts are the second most prevalent type of odontogenic cysts after radicular cyst.
+Seventy percent of the cases occur in the mandible.
+Dentigerous cysts are usually painless.
+The patient usually comes with a concern of delayed tooth eruption or facial swelling.
+A dentigerous cyst can go unnoticed and may be discovered coincidentally on a regular radiographic examination.

 Pathogenesis

 Odontogenesis happens by means of a complex interaction between oral epithelium and surrounding mesenchymal tissue.
 Abnormal tissue interaction during this process can result in ectopic tooth development.
 Ectopic tooth eruption may result due to pathological process, such as a tumor or cyst or developmental disturbance.
 The pathogenesis of dentigerous cyst is still controversial.

 The accumulation of fluid either between the reduced enamel epithelium and enamel or in between the layers of enamel organ seems to be the key to the formation of dentigerous cysts.

 A potentially erupting tooth on an impacted follicle can obstruct the venous outflow, inducing rapid transudation of serum across the capillary walls.

 Main suggested that this may exert pressure, causing the accumulation of fluid.
 On the contrary, Toiler suggested that the breakdown of proliferating cells of the follicle after impeded eruption is likely to be the origin of the dentigerous cyst.
 The breakdown products may result in increased osmotic tension, resulting in cyst formation.

 The exact histogenesis of dentigerous cysts remains unknown, but most authors favor a developmental origin from the tooth follicle.
 In 1928, Bloch-Jorgensen suggested that the overlying necrotic deciduous tooth is the origin of all dentigerous cysts.
 The resultant periapical inflammation might spread to involve the follicle of the unerupted permanent successor, an inflammatory exudate ensued with resultant dentigerous cyst formation.
 He reported 22 cases of follicular cysts and stated that in each case a deciduous tooth or the remnants thereof was found in direct contact with the cyst cavity and that the related deciduous tooth always was diseased.